 - The quality of care veterans receive from private services (e.g., whether providers regularly screen for conditions that are more common among veterans, such as suicidal ideation).

-- Fielded the Web-based survey to 746 licensed health care professionals (such as physicians, physician assistants, psychologists, psychiatrists, mental health counselors, social workers, and physical and occupational therapists) within New York State to assess their knowledge, attitudes, perceptions, and behaviors with respect to treating veterans and providing high-quality care for service-related health problems.
+- Fielded the survey to 746 licensed health care professionals (such as physicians, physician assistants, psychologists, psychiatrists, mental health counselors, social workers, and physical and occupational therapists) within New York State to assess their knowledge, attitudes, perceptions, and behaviors with respect to treating veterans and providing high-quality care for service-related health problems.

 - Analyzed survey findings to produce a research brief, “Ready or Not?
 Assessing the Capacity of New York State Health Providers to Meet the Needs of Veterans,” in which RAND found that:

-- Only 2.3% of providers in New York meet RAND’s readiness criteria for delivering culturally competent care to veterans.
+- Only 2.3% of providers in New York fully meet RAND’s readiness criteria for delivering culturally competent care to veterans.

-- 25% of providers reported receiving some training from VA and only 13% indicated that they had participated in any formal training regarding military and veteran culture, despite the fact that 4 out of 5 providers reported having veterans in their case loads.
+- 25% of providers reported receiving some training from the VA and only 13% indicated that they had participated in any formal training regarding military and veteran culture, despite the fact that 4 out of 5 providers reported having veterans in their case loads.